 The application process Applications for this role will close on Thursday 1st July, however the opportunity may close to new applications if a sufficient number have been received before this date.

 To apply, please submit an up-to-date CV, along with a covering letter to the following email address: email@example.com.
 In your covering letter, please share a little about your motivation for wanting to be a Support Line Volunteer and any skills you feel are relevant to the role.

-We particularly encourage applications from those who are significantly underrepresented in our sector, including individuals from Black and Minority ethnic communities.
+We particularly encourage applications from those who are significantly underrepresented in our sector, including individuals from Black, Asian and Minority Ethnic (BAME) communities.